SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 1 – Attacker IP Address
 **MITRE Technique:** T1110.001 – Brute Force: Password Guessing

+The query inspects RDP logon events on the flare host to identify the external IP that successfully brute-forced access.
+This isolates the attacker’s source infrastructure.

 **Finding:** Successful RDP login from external IP `159.26.106.84` after repeated failures.
 **KQL Query Used:**
 ````kql